medhachaitanya/Pure-Battery-Analytics/Latest/README.md

-# If you are a tech enthusiast and would like to try the latest beta version and feedback on it, please use beta folder.
+# If you are a tech enthusiast and would like to try the latest beta version and feedback on it, please use the beta folder.

 # How to install ?